 5. It’s an adventure for your kitchen

-Part of the joy is discovering vegetables you might never have grabbed off a supermarket shelf — swiss chard, lemon cucumbers, heirloom tomatoes.
-We include notes to help you make the most of every item, like our garlic sautéed swiss chard recipe.
+Part of the joy is discovering vegetables you might never have grabbed off a supermarket shelf — Swiss chard, Kenyan heritage greens, heirloom tomatoes, and more.
+We include notes to help you make the most of every item, like our garlic sautéed Swiss chard recipe and our Kunde cowpea leaf recipe.

 Farmsustaina – Rooted in Nature, Rich in Health – Farm-Fresh & Organic!